covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Miscellaneous/Ribbon bar.md

 To find the correct  Command.ID  value for the command, you can check the description log in the Eplan Diagnostics dialog after calling this action from the ribbon (to show the Diagnostics Dialog press [Ctrl] + [VK\_OEM\_5].
 [VK\_OEM\_5] corresponds to the [^] key on a German keyboard or to the [\] on a United States 101 keyboard.):

 **SVG Icons limitations**

 Our UI libraries provide  SVG  support with the following limitations:

-   â¢ Scripts, interactions and external objects are not implemented for security reasons.
+   '¢ Scripts, interactions and external objects are not implemented for security reasons.

-   â¢ Animations, videos, sounds and internal images are not implemented.
+   '¢ Animations, videos, sounds and internal images are not implemented.

-   â¢ Since  SVG  icons should be small and fast to render, we disabled the following  SVG  elements that can significantly affect drawing performance:
+   '¢ Since  SVG  icons should be small and fast to render, we disabled the following  SVG  elements that can significantly affect drawing performance:

        -  <pattern>